Table of Contents

 Tax season is a busy time of year.
 It may be February or even March, and you still could be waiting for important tax documents that either got lost in the mail or were never sent.

 To give yourself a buffer, consider filing an extension and requesting an automatic extra six months, which will allow you to file your return in October.
 To do this, you'll need to complete IRS Form 4868 or ask your tax preparer to do this for you.
-Just keep in mind that even though requesting an extension is free, if you owe taxes, interest will continue to accrue and you may be subject to related penalties.

 Even if you're pretty sure you won't owe anything when you file your return, an extension can allow you to collect all the necessary documents, take more time to file, ensure everything is accurate and avoid penalties for failing to file on time.